gamer-dev/create-your-own-adventure/english/marshmallow.md

 Once upon a time many authors collaborated to make meaningless linked story.

-And one of the authors' favourite food was : [Click to Find out !]
-(Almonds/almonds.md)
+And one of the authors' favourite food was : [Click to Find out] (almonds/almonds.md)

 And that story was about [cricket](cricket/if-you-love-cricket/ifyoulovecricket.md)